Research Suggests Brexit Could Worsen Crisis In Social Care.

 Ending free movement within the EU risks exacerbating the social care crisis, according to a new report by the Institute for Public Policy Research, which warned that the UK’s third sector social care organisations were increasingly dependent on hiring EU workers to fill staffing gaps.

-IPPR argue that the scale of the impact that Brexit could have on the charity sector workforce will depend on five core considerations: –
+IPPR argues that the scale of the impact that Brexit could have on the charity sector workforce will depend on five core considerations: –

 - The profile of the current EU charity workforce